Introduction

 The Benefits of AI in Hiring

-Speed up the hiring process: AI reduces manual resume screening time and scheduling time.
+- Speed up the hiring process: AI technology speeds up the hiring process by minimizing the manual efforts needed for resume screening and scheduling tasks.

-Enhance candidate experience: AI chatbots keep them informed throughout the hiring process.
+- Enhance candidate experience: AI chatbots consistently update candidates throughout the entire hiring process.

 The Challenges and Risks of AI in Recruitment